BenCornwell1/confluent-for-kubernetes/README.md

 The Kafka username and password are used for everything except admin access to the Control Center GUI

+Once the installation is complete, open the Openshift console, navigate to the 'Networking' section on the left and select 'Routes' in the namespace you specified.
+Then click on the address of the 'control center bootstrap' route, and log in with the credentials you specified in the command.
+If using Chrome you may have to type 'thisisunsafe' into the page that tells you you cannot visit the site - it will let you in.

 __IMPORTANT__

 Don't forget to log on to the Control Center after installation and change the retention period of `_confluent-metrics` )(it's a hidden internal topic) from 3 days to 3 hours otherwise the brokers will likely run out of disk space.